cscribn/gaming-utils/README.md

 ## cfg-specific-generate.sh

 Generate folder-, core-, or rom-specific retroarch configurations.
 Useful for turbo and other settings that tend to differ per machine.
-See _cfg-lib.example.sh for an example library file.
+See _lib-cfg.example.sh for an example library file.
 This script is for advanced users.

 ## cfg-replace.sh